Shark anatomy: Muscles

-Red Locomotor Muscle
+Red locomotor muscle

 Producing approximately 25-50% of a shark's power, the RM is what powers the continuous swimming of sharks.
 This muscle thrives in elevated temperatures and is seen as almost mammal-like.
 The optimal temperature range for function is 20 to 30 degrees Celsius, and the muscles are deemed ineffective if exposed to cooler temperatures.
 Overall, the temperature of the RM is retained metabolically and is greatly above that of the external water temperature.
-This muscles also receives a sufficient blood supply which is why sharks can swim for extended periods of time, which helps break down fat.
-Red muscle fibers are concentrated in the ventral region of the shark, and are next to the vertebral column ultimately making the spinal column stronger.
+This muscle also receives a sufficient blood supply which is why sharks can swim for extended periods of time, which helps break down fat.
+Red muscle fibers are concentrated in the ventral region of the shark and are next to the vertebral column ultimately making the spinal column stronger.
 In other words, the first dorsal fin is posterior to the RM.
 In other fishes, the RM is more lateral.
 This muscle is increasingly thermally sensitive in both salmon shark and tuna.

-White Locomotor Muscle
+White locomotor muscle

 The WM in sharks is not as thermally dependent, therefore it is more optimal in functioning across various temperatures.
 This helps power short bursts in a shark's swimming.
-This muscle is in close proximity to the RM, ultimately allowing for heat transfer from the RM to the WM.
+This muscle is close to the RM, ultimately allowing for heat transfer from the RM to the WM.
 Although more suitable for cold temperatures, there has been considerable benefit from its proximal location the RM, only increasing its function.
-This muscle is really important in tail locomotion, and is responsible for the pulsating of a sharks tail and propelling the shark forward.
+This muscle is really important in tail locomotion and is responsible for the pulsating of a sharks tail and propelling the shark forward.
 The muscle contracts, and then stiffens to allow the shark to coast through the water.

 Camouflage

 Sharks may have a combination of colors on the surface of their body that results in the camouflage technique called countershading.
 A darker color on the upper side and lighter color on the underside of the body helps prevent visual detection from predators.
-(For example, white on the bottom of the shark blends in with the sunlight from the surface when viewed from below.)
+(For example, the white on the bottom of the shark blends in with the sunlight from the surface when viewed from below.)
 Countershading can also be accomplished through bioluminescence in the few shark species that produce and emit light, such as the kitefin shark, a species of dogfish shark.
 The species migrates vertically and the arrangement of light-producing organs called photophores provides ventral countershading.

 Some species have more elaborate physical camouflage that assists them with blending into their surroundings.
 Wobbegongs and angelsharks use camouflage to perform ambush predation.